 Pioneering oncologist, researcher, and award-winning science writer Siddhartha Mukherjee is one of the world’s premiere cancer researchers.
 He is the author of The New York Times bestselling and Pulitzer Prize winning book The Emperor of All Maladies: A Biography of Cancer, a groundbreaking work that charts the history of cancer with a cellular biologist’s precision, a historian’s perspective, and a biographer’s passion.
 It was named one of the 100 most influential books of the last 100 years by Time magazine and was adapted into a PBS documentary by filmmaker Ken Burns.

 He is also the author of The Laws of Medicine and The New York Times bestselling The Gene: An Intimate History, which brings to life the quest to understand human heredity and its surprising influence on our lives, personalities, identities, fates, and choices.
-His forthcoming book, The Song of the Cell: An Exploration of Medicine and the New Human, tells the story of how scientists discovered cells, began to understand them, and are now using that knowledge to create new humans.
+His newest book, The Song of the Cell: An Exploration of Medicine and the New Human, tells the story of how scientists discovered cells, began to understand them, and are now using that knowledge to create new humans.
 With writing that is vivid, lucid, and suspenseful, Mukherjee’s third book is an extraordinary exploration of what it means humans.

 In both his writing and his keynote talks, Mukherjee weaves science, social history, and personal narrative to illustrate the many medical breakthroughs that have shaped our society and offers a glimpse of what the future might hold for us as well.